ainstarc/pixel-realm/README.md

 ## Features

-- 3D voxel-style world with grass and mud tiles
+- 3D voxel-style world with multiple tile types (grass, dirt, sand, water)
 - Player movement with WASD keys or arrow keys
-- Toggle tiles between grass and mud with the E key
+- Place different tile types with the E key
+- Tile selection system (press 1-4 to select different tiles)
+- Tile placement preview shows what will be placed before you commit
 - Jump with spacebar, crouch with shift or control
 - Highlighted tile indicator shows which tile you're standing on
-- Persistent world state using localStorage (your changes are saved!)
+- Full persistence system:
+  - World state saves automatically as you build
+  - Player position is remembered between sessions
+  - All tile types (grass, dirt, sand, water) are properly saved
 - Mobile touch controls for playing on phones and tablets
 - Reset world option to start fresh